Do CB radios cause truck drivers to become distracted?

 Some safety experts believe that CB radios are indeed a distraction for commercial truckers.
 The radios require truckers to take their hand off of the wheel to change stations and to speak, while the act of talking and listening to the radio could take their minds off of the road.
 Those who support banning CB radios in truck cabs believe that the devices are just as distracting as talking on a cell phone.

-Truckers also argue that CB radios can actually help prevent truck accidents from taking place altogether – truckers listen to warnings regarding construction zones, slowing traffic, and bad weather.
+Truckers also argue that CB radios can actually help prevent truck accidents from taking place altogether, as truckers often give and receive warnings regarding construction zones, slowing traffic, and bad weather.
 This information allows truckers to avoid slick roads, heavy traffic, and even chain-reaction crashes.